 The River Moy in Ballina is the premier salmon fishing river in Ireland.

-And fishing has got off to a busy start this year, according to Markus Müller of Inland Fisheris Ireland, with salmon being caught throughout the River Moy system, including the first fish of the season on the Ridge Pool by local ghillie, John Howley.
+And fishing has got off to a busy start this year, according to Markus Müller of Inland Fisheries Ireland, with salmon being caught throughout the River Moy system, including the first fish of the season on the Ridge Pool by local ghillie, John Howley.

 Among the most popular destinations for anglers is Carramore Lake which always provides excellent spring salmon fishing.
 In recent days, a total of 20 salmon were caught by local and visiting anglers alike, 12 of which were returned.